 2.4 The eight vertical columns of squares are called 'files'.
-The eight horizontal rows of squares are called ranks'.
-A straight line of squares of the same colour, touching corner to corner, is called a 'diagonal'.
+The eight horizontal rows of squares are called 'ranks'.
+A straight line of squares of the same colour, running from one edge of the board to an adjacent edge, is called a 'diagonal'.